BETA -- Earn free Robux at earnaldo.com

 What are the best weapons in Arsenal in 2026?

-The Deagle is arguably the strongest single weapon thanks to its one-tap headshot kills.
-The AK-47 is the most reliable rifle, and the RPG provides easy splash damage kills.
-Shotguns like the SPAS-12 dominate in close quarters.
-Since you can't choose your weapon in gun game, being decent with all of them matters more than mastering just one.
+The Deagle is widely considered the strongest single weapon because a headshot is an instant kill.
+The AK-47 is the most reliable rifle, the SPAS-12 dominates close range, and the RPG provides easy kills through splash damage.
+Since Arsenal rotates your weapon with each kill, being solid with every weapon class matters more than mastering one.

 Are there active Arsenal codes in March 2026?